thisMatter.comEconomics

 Taxes are an important source of revenue for the government.
-However, taxes decrease both supply and demand in the market.
-Buyers have to pay a higher price and sellers receive less for their product.
-Sometimes the government tries to divide the burden of the tax, such as the federal government does with the payroll tax, requiring both employer and employee to pay one half of the tax, which currently is 15.3% of wages paid.
+However, taxes decrease both supply and demand in the market, because buyers have to pay a higher price and sellers receive a lower price for their product.
+Sometimes the government tries to divide the burden of the tax, such as the federal government does with the payroll tax, requiring both employer and employee to pay 1/2 of the tax which is 15.3% of wages paid.

-However, do employers and employees actually pay only one half of each tax?
-After all, if employers have to pay one half of the payroll tax, then they can simply pay their workers less to compensate for their share of the tax.
-On the other hand, laborers can decide not to work for less than what they want to earn plus the burden of the payroll tax.
-As will be seen from considering the supply and demand and their elasticities, the actual tax incidence, which is defined as the actual burden that each transaction participant shares, cannot be mandated by law, but depends on the respective elasticities of both supply and demand.
+However, do employers and employees actually pay only 1/2 of this tax?
+After all, if employers have to pay 1/2 of the payroll tax, then they can simply pay their workers less to compensate for their share of the tax.
+On the other hand, laborers can decide not to work for less than their disposable income, which is reduced by the burden of the payroll tax.
+As will be seen from considering the supply and demand and their elasticities, the actual tax incidence, defined as the actual burden that each transaction participant shares, cannot be mandated by law, but depends on the respective elasticities of both supply and demand on the taxed product.

 To better see how the elasticity of supply and demand affects tax incidence, consider a 20% tax on a can of soda.
 Suppose the government decides that the buyer should pay the 20% tax.
 Does this mean that the buyers will be paying 20% more, or will sellers have to share some of the tax burden?
-Since higher prices decrease demand, regardless of the reason for the higher prices, sellers will share some of the burden.
+Since higher prices decrease demand, regardless of why, sellers will share some of the burden.
 How much of the burden will be determined by the elasticity of supply and demand for the product.

 Does a Tax Shift the Demand or Supply Curve?

-A typical demand or supply curve shows the relation between the price and the quantity that is either demanded or supplied.
+A typical demand or supply curve shows the relation between the price and the quantity either demanded or supplied.
 The market equilibrium is where the 2 curves intersect.
 Any change in price results in a shift along the demand or supply curve.
-However, if demand or supply changes because of changes in other demand or supply determinants, then there is a shift in the demand or supply curve, where the quantity is different for every price point.
+However, if demand or supply changes because of changes in other demand or supply determinants, then there is a shift in the demand or supply curve, where the quantity differs for every price point.

-Some have argued that, with the buyer's tax, there is a shift in the demand curve because the buyer buys less at each price.
-However, the traditional demand-supply diagram simply relates how quantities change in relation to the price — regardless of the reason for the change in price.
+Some have argued that the buyer's tax causes a shift in the demand curve because the buyer buys less at each price.
+However, the traditional demand-supply diagram simply relates how quantities change relative to the price — regardless of why the price changed.
 The demand depends only on the price, not on who gets the money.
-Likewise, for sellers, the quantity supplied depends on the price that they receive – that the buyer pays a higher price makes no difference to them.
+Likewise, for sellers, the quantity supplied depends on the price that they receive — that the buyer pays a higher price makes no difference to them.
 They supply according to the schedule of the prices that they actually receive.

 Some people have argued that to determine the tax incidence of a tax, one must first decide whether the demand curve or the supply curve has shifted, then find a new market equilibrium.
 However, I believe that this unnecessarily complicates the analysis.
 A tax does not shift either the demand or the supply curve at all.
 In the traditional supply-demand diagram, there is a tacit assumption that the seller receives what the buyer pays.
 However, the imposition of the tax means that the buyer will pay more than what the seller receives — the difference goes to the government.
 Therefore, the demand and supply curve do not, in actuality, intersect.
 Instead, there are 2 new equilibria — the buyer's equilibrium price and the seller's equilibrium price.
 The tax incidence can still be measured by the elasticities of demand and supply, but it is unnecessary to shift either curve.